Elián Leyva

-Elián Leyva Delgado (born 17 March 1989) is a Cuban and Spanish professional baseball pitcher who is a free agent.
+Elián Leyva Delgado (born 17 March 1989) is a Cuban and Spanish professional baseball pitcher for the Dorados de Chihuahua of the Mexican League.
 He has previously played in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys.
 Leyva has represented both Cuba and Spain in international baseball competitions, including playing for Cuba in the 2023 World Baseball Classic.

 In addition to his native Cuba, he has played professionally in Spain, Venezuela, the United States, Mexico, Italy, Taiwan and the Dominican Republic.

 Early career

 Leyva was born on 28 December 1996 in San José de las Lajas, La Habana Province (now Mayabeque Province), Cuba.
 He originally played football before switching to baseball at age 13, drawn by its popularity as Cuba's favorite sport.
 After being spotted by scouts, he was invited to enroll in the Escuela de Iniciación Deportiva Escolar (Sports Initiation School) in Havana, where he developed as a pitcher and was regarded as one of the best youth pitchers in the country.